-Official NEDC Range
+Official WLTP Range

-Kia Soul EV132 miles
+Kia Soul EV280 miles

-Kia Soul EV106 miles
+Kia Soul EV270 miles

-|Type 1 – Slow & Fast||CHAdeMO – Rapid|
+|Type 1 – Slow & Fast||CCS – Rapid|

-It is worth noting that these times are only a guide as very rarely will an EV driver want to charge from 0%, preferring instead to keep some battery charge in hand.
-Other factors that might vary the charging time – either reducing it or extending the time taken – include the issue of battery capacities having upper and lower charge restrictions to extend battery life and protect against potential damage, and charging rates slowing down as maximum charge approaches.
+Note that the times shown are only a guide, as very rarely will an EV need to be fully charged from 0%.
+Other factors that might vary the charging time include ambient temperature, in-vehicle energy loads, any upper and lower charge restrictions to extend battery life and protect against potential damage, and charging rates slowing down as the maximum charge is reached.

-|Rapid 50kW||Fast 22kW||Fast 7kW||Slow 3kW|
+|Rapid 100kW||Rapid 50kW||Fast 22kW||Fast 7kW||Slow 3kW|

 How much does it cost to charge a Kia Soul EV?